-Art, music, and dance are all healing practices for me and I hope to reflect on how yoga can be medicinal and self-healing.
-I definitely think of my art as a huge part of my spiritual practice and growth.
-My process usually involves a yoga or meditation before I begin, and music and mantra while I create.
+Art, music, and dance are all healing practices for me and I hope to depict how yoga can be medicinal and self-healing for any practitioner.
+I think of my art as a huge part of my spiritual practice and growth.
+My process usually involves chanting, movement, or meditation before I begin, and music and mantra while I create.
 I spend most of my days taking care of my family but always have the practice of art to help me cope, reflect, and balance my life.
-It is the most important practice of self-care and passion for me.
+It is the most important method of self-care and passion for me.

-In 2018 I made the decision to begin referring to myself as an artist and since then I have grown in so many creative ways.
-As a self-taught public artist, there are many aspects of the industry that are new to me, but I have a desire to make my art accessible to everyday people and continuously grow, learn and create community.
-With this in mind, I primarily show my work at public venues and hope to be able to create murals in the near future.
+In 2018 I made a huge decision to begin referring to myself as a professional Artist and have not looked back.
+As a self-taught public artist, there are many aspects of the industry that are new to me, but I have a desire to make my art accessible to everyday people and continuously grow, learn and create in the community.
+With this in mind, I primarily show my work at public venues and expect to be able to create murals in the near future.
 I hope you join me on my journey of life as an artist.

-Soon after, I lost a very dear family member to cancer and committed to organizing a fundraiser for cancer research.
+Soon after, I lost a very dear family member to cancer and processed my grief with action.
+I was committed to making a difference and raising awareness and this inspired me to organize a fundraiser for cancer research.
 With 5 friends and professors, we pledged to shave our heads and donate the hair to Locks For Love.
 We raised over $7000 in cancer research and I was blown away by how community support could heal and create change.

 I now live in the beautiful city of Olympia with my husband and two young children.